 Mae Klong Railway Market

-Information in the post Mae Klong train market.
+Information in the post about the Mae Klong train market.

 Bridge over the River Kwai & Death Railway

 In Kanchanaburi is located the most interesting section of the death railway ordered by the Japanese in World War II, as well as the famous bridge over the Kwai River.

 Information in the post about the death railway.

 Erawan National Park

 The excursion is possible in the day, but keep in mind that you will spend many hours in the minivan on the way out and during the return, overnight in Kanchanaburi is a good option.

 Information in the post about Erawan National Park.